Assist

 }

-It’s possible to customize every aspect of this widget via the below set of ids and classes.
+It’s also possible to customize every aspect of this widget via the below set of ids and classes.
 Ids serve as anchors for individual buttons/elements whereas classes can be used for group containers.

 HTML TypeName(s)Description